 Unspoiled, the small island of Zannone is located just a short cruise away from Ponza.
 Completely uninhabited, you can enjoy some trekking to the top of Mount Pellegrino, the highest point or discover Benedictine ruines.
 Stopping off at the tiny island of Gavi for a refreshing dip in the dazzling sea.

 For a rare chance of solitude, a day trip to Palmarola, which is delightfully named after the dwarf palms that grow on the island.
 Palmarola is natural in all forms, with a craggy scenery and rugged coastline finished with a crystal clear waters, perfect for diving in and enjoying the warmth of the sun.
 Continuing East, you will be greeted by the tiny volcanic island of Ventotene.
 With two lovely beaches, Cala Rossano and Cala Nave, the inland is decorated in small homes which tower high above the coastline.

-Only a mile from the island of Ventotene is the smallest of all the island and equally volcanic, Santo Stefano.
-This uninhabited island has not been occupied since the Romans and is now a haven for snorkeling and diving amongst the many species of fish that swim throughout this area.
-A stark difference of experience from the vibrant city of Naples, the islands give you the laid back feeling and relaxation you seek on a luxury yacht charter holiday.
+Only a mile from the island of Ventotene, is the smallest of all the island and equally volcanic, Santo Stefano.
+This uninhabited island has not been occupied since the romans and is now a haven for snorkelling and diving amongst the many species of fish that swim throughout this area.
+A stark difference of an experience from vibrant city of Naples, the islands give you the laid back feeling and relaxation you seek on a luxury yacht charter holiday.